 Scientific Validation: Studies that support CogniFit efficacy when treating children with dyslexia

-CogniFit personalized brain training program boosts reading skills in college students with dyslexia
+CogniFit's personalized brain training program can help boost reading skills in college students with dyslexia

 When dyslexic students trained with CogniFit personalized brain training program, their brain activity, working memory and reading performance were shown to increase significantly (increased number of words per minute read correctly by 14.73%) when they train with CogniFit.
 In addition, the results lasted up to six months after the training, having a strongly positive effect on dyslexia.
 See full study